dendronhq/vscode-markdown-notes/README.md

 # Markdown Notes for VS Code

+🚨This is a fork of [Markdown Notes](https://github.com/kortina/vscode-markdown-notes) to support Dendron specific features! 🚨

 Use `[[wiki-links]]`, `backlinks`, and `#tags` for fast-navigation of markdown notes.

 Automatically create notes from new inline `[[wiki-links]]`.